antoniastajkovska/HiddenTreasure/README.md

 - **A / D** → Move the camera left or right

 ## Goal
-Collect all the coins and find the hidden treasure before the timer expires!
+Collect all the coins and find the hidden treasure before the time runs out!

 ## Download and play
 Click [here](https://mega.nz/folder/W9wXDKBI#S6ET8PO6P5-SDJ3X6UC06g) to download the game